templar-ajay/learn-git-and-github/README.md

-# learn-git-and-github

-use this repo  to learn and revise git commands
+# use this repo  to learn and revise git commands
 =======
 **Staging Files**